docelic/terminfo/README.md

 data = Terminfo::Data.new term: "xterm"
 ```

-The file and directory search order is from first to last:
+The default directory search order from first to last:

 ```
 ENV["TERMINFO_DIRS"]/     # (List of directory paths split by ":")